Express Yourself (Madonna song): Composition

 According to Rikky Rooksby, author of The Complete Guide to the Music of Madonna, the lyrics of "Express Yourself" make it a simple love song, with Madonna exhorting the women in her audience not to go for second-best, to express their feelings and get their men to express theirs.
 Lucy O'Brien, author of Madonna: Like an Icon, described them as a "feminist call-to-arms", with Madonna dismissing the satin sheets and gold baubles of material pleasures.
-Author Santiago Fouz-Hernández believed that the lyrics created identification with the gay community.
-When Madonna utters the line "Come on girls, do you believe in love?", she addressed both the gay male and the heterosexual female.
-Subtexts are employed throughout the song, especially in the line "What you need is a big strong hand, to lift you to your higher ground", where the "big strong hand" is implied as one's own hand, and not the typical male helping hand.
+According to Douglas Kellner, the phrase "a big strong hand, to lift you to your higher ground" is implied as one's own hand, and not the typical male helping hand.
+Santiago Fouz-Hernández believed that the lyrics created identification with the gay community, with the line "Come on girls, do you believe in love?" also addressing gay males.